-Master of Science in Counseling
+Master of Science in Clinical Mental Health Counseling

-The Master of Science in Counseling is designed to meet the needs of college graduates who desire training in counseling-psychotherapy and wish to provide such services to individuals, couples, groups, and families.
-Freed-Hardeman University's interdisciplinary M.S. in Counseling program integrates elements of the core mental health professions with principles of the Christian faith to produce graduates ready for the clinical practice of professional counseling.
+The Master of Science in Clinical Mental Health Counseling is designed to meet the needs of college graduates who desire training in counseling-psychotherapy and wish to provide such services to individuals, couples, groups, and families.
+Freed-Hardeman University's interdisciplinary M.S. in Clinical Mental Health Counseling program integrates elements of the core mental health professions with principles of the Christian faith to produce graduates ready for the clinical practice of professional counseling.

-The Master of Science in Counseling requires that students satisfactorily complete 60 semester hours of course work and pass a comprehensive exam.
+The Master of Science in Clinical Mental Health Counseling requires that students satisfactorily complete 60 semester hours of course work and pass a comprehensive exam.
 Included in the 60 hours are two practicums of 150 supervised hours of counseling and counseling-related activities.
 All counseling supervision is performed by well-trained counselor-supervisors.

 Career Opportunities.
-A master's degree in counseling (with advanced graduate work and licensure where required) may lead to employment in a variety of settings, such as community agencies, children and family services agencies, churches, counseling clinics, business-employee assistance programs, and private practice.
+A master's degree in clinical mental health counseling (with additional graduate work and licensure where required) may lead to employment in a variety of settings, such as community agencies, children and family services agencies, churches, counseling clinics, business-employee assistance programs, and private practice.
 Further study at the doctoral level may prepare students for faculty positions at various schools, colleges, and universities.